mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 That's all.
 There is no other change required.

-This model would not have possible without CAS taking full advantage of [Spring Boot](http://projects.spring.io/spring-boot/).
+This model would not have been possible without CAS taking full advantage of [Spring Boot](http://projects.spring.io/spring-boot/).

 Note that auto configuration of modules not only takes into account core what-used-to-be XML configuration but also any additions that may be required for the CAS webflows.